Parti Pesaka Bumiputera Bersatu: Yang di-Pertua of Parti Pesaka Bumiputera Bersatu

-After the formation of PBB, Temenggong Jugah Anak Barieng was appointed as the first president of the PBB while Taib Mahmud was appointed deputy president and Abdul Rahman Ya'kub was appointed the secretary-general of the party.
+After the formation of PBB, Temenggong Jugah Barieng was appointed as the first president of the PBB while Taib Mahmud was appointed deputy president and Abdul Rahman Ya'kub was appointed the secretary-general of the party.
 In September 1975, Abdul Rahman suddenly announced his retirement from politics due to criticisms to his administration of the Sarawak state.
 Few weeks later, Temenggong Jugah also announced his retirement as the president of PBB.
 In October 1975, Taib Mahmud was appointed to the president of PBB to fill the vacancy left by Temenggong Jugah while Leonard Linggi, the son of Temenggong Jugah, was appointed to the secretary-general post, replacing Abdul Rahman.
 However, Abdul Rahman remained as the executive member of PBB and the leader of Sarawak Barisan Nasional (BN).
 Alfred Jabu moved his rank to the deputy president post while Celestine Ujang fill the youth chief post left vacant by Alfred Jabu.

 Two months later, Abdul Rahman changed his mind while he announced that he would not retire in the next five years.
 Abdul Rahman decided to take over the PBB presidency from Taib.
 For Taib, this was a dilemma but all the other party posts have been occupied.
 Taib demanded his uncle Abdul Rahman to create another deputy president post for him by changing the party constitution.
 Finally during the 1977 PBB general assembly meeting, another deputy president post was created and given to Taib while Abdul Rahman became the president of the party.

 Rahman retired from politics on 26 March 1981 and his nephew Taib Mahmud succeeded him as the PBB president for the second time.
 After holding the post for 33 years, Taib Mahmud retired from politics while allowing his former brother-in-law, Adenan Satem to take over the party on 1 March 2014 and he would hold the post until his death on 11 January 2017.

-Following the death of Adenan Satem, Abang Abdul Rahman Johari Abang Openg was appointed as the 6th President of PBB on 13 January 2017.
+Following the death of Adenan Satem, Abang Abdul Rahman Zohari Abang Openg was appointed as the 6th President of PBB on 13 January 2017.